Data Warehouse Testing: 7 Steps to Validate Your Warehouse

 To verify your data warehouse tests, examine the logs generated during test execution to look for any anomalies, errors, or unexpected behaviors.

 In the event of a test failure, isolate the issue and analyze the root cause.
 This might involve reviewing the ETL process, data source discrepancies, or transformation logic.
-Then re-run the failed test cases after addressing any issues you’ve identified and ensure they pass successfully.
+When tracing where errors originated, data lineage becomes invaluable because it maps exactly how data flowed from source to destination, revealing which transformations modified values along the way.
+After identifying the problem through this analysis, re-run the failed test cases to ensure they pass successfully.

 The limits of data warehouse testing